Infant Swimming Resource (ISR) lessons teach kids as young as six months how to float should they end up in the water by accident.

 Unlike traditional swimming lessons, which often take place in groups and teach different floats and swim strokes, ISR swim lessons focus on skills needed to stay alive until help arrives in the event that a child accidentally ends up in a body of water.
 All ISR graduates learn how to flip over and float on their back when placed in the water face down.
 Kids over the age of 1 also learn how to find the pool’s edge or stairs and swim there underwater, taking float breaks when needed.

 Parents seem to have fallen into two camps when it comes to ISR: those who believe it is a life-saving course that can prevent children from drowning, and those who believe it’s a recipe for childhood trauma.

 Roughly ten people in the United States drown each day.
-Drowning is the fifth leading cause of traumatic death in the United States, according to data from the CDC.
-But children are especially vulnerable: drowning is the leading cause of death for kids ages one to four.
+Drowning is the fifth leading cause of traumatic death in the country, according to data from the Centers for Disease Control and Prevention.
+But children are especially vulnerable: Drowning is the leading cause of death for kids ages 1 to 4.
 As of May 2020, drowning rates in Florida and Texas — the states with the highest rates of childhood drowning in pools and spas — were higher than last year.

 “A lot of us are worried about the summer when families may not be able to go to public pools and maybe more inclined to do something at their own home, and may not be thinking about water as the risks they represent to kids,” says Dr. Benjamin Hoffman, chair of the American Academy of Pediatrics Council on Injury, Violence and Poison Prevention.
 “Water represents a constant, real threat to children, whether it’s a bucket or a toilet, a little wading pool, or an in-ground swimming pool.”